peterhinch/micropython-mqtt/README.md

 2. Like all modules this should be a directory as well, making usage easier.
 3. Made it work with loboris fork but did not want to use workarounds that are not needed on this fork.
 (Peter Hinch made it work with loboris port as well but has the workarounds still in it to be safe)
 4. I felt that this kind of initialization is the more pythonic way of doing things but apart from that it has an important advantage on the ESP8266, removing the config dict completely uses 100-200 Bytes less, which is important on ESP8266.
-5. This version for the ESP8266 has all non related code (workarounds for ESP32) and also some not commonly functions removed, saving another 150-250 Bytes so that after all changes I get 250-450 Bytes more RAM which is about 2% of the available RAM.
+~~5.
+This version for the ESP8266 has all non related code (workarounds for ESP32) and also some not commonly functions removed, saving another 150-250 Bytes so that after all changes I get 250-450 Bytes more RAM which is about 2% of the available RAM.~~
 6. At first I did not need that but later it became important to me so I added it
 7. I made a huge workaround in a subclass to recognize retained messages instead of just supporting it directly
 8. Although I do not need any other file I felt that it is important to finish the work I started and not leave half the repo unusable.